A00820449/antlr4-final-project/README.md

 }
 ```
 ## Statements
 As previously said, IML has a very C-like syntax, so a lot of the statements will result familiar to experienced programmers.
+These statments include stuff like if-else statements, while-loops, for-loops, function calls, assignments, among others.
 Here's an example of what an if statement would look like:
 ```
 {